k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 Note that, in this example 6 different Nodes are waiting to sync the same REF_USAGE table

-- table_name: - the name of the Reference Table
+- table_name: - the name of the Reference Table.
-- status: - one of the statuses defined [here](/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md#reference-tables-synchronization-statuses)
+- status: - one of the statuses defined [here](/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md#reference-tables-synchronization-statuses).
-- node: The ID of the node operating the sync
+- node: - the ID of the node operating the Reference Table synchronization.

 ## Status per population, on all tables